jonbeckett/jonbeckett.github.io/README.md

 ## Blogging

-I have been writing a personal blog on the internet for years (at Wordpress), and have been experimenting with writing essays over the past few months (at Medium).
+I write about subjects that interest me at Medium, and a personal journal at Wordpress.
 Feel free to read, follor, or subscribe.

 * [Medium](https://jonbeckett.medium.com) ~ essays
 * [Wordpress](https://jonathanwrotethis.wordpress.com) ~ personal journal